refinedev/refine/documentation/docs/guides-and-concepts/components/buttons/delete.md

 };
 ```

-Clicking the button will trigger the `useOne` method and then the record whose resource is "post" and whose id is "1" fetches.
+Clicking the button will trigger the `useDelete` method and then the record whose resource is "post" and whose id is "1" deletes.

 :::note
 `<DeleteButton>` component reads the id information from the route by default.